63 Stunning Garden Bench Ideas for a Chic Outdoor Oasis

 I think it would be nice to add a little bistro table or a cute wicker basket next to the bench.
 It would not only be practical but also add some visual interest!
 Just a little touch to make it even better.

-Benches in a Fragrant Garden Setting
+Garden Benches Set in Fragrant Plantings

 When you mix scents, balance, and memories together, adding a bench among the lavender or boxwood hedges really takes things up a notch and makes you feel like you’re part of the scene.